Blog Image

 2. Know the Difference: General vs. Specialized

 Digital marketing is not one thing—it's a whole toolkit.
-There's:

 • SEO (Search Engine Optimization)

-• PPC/Google Ads
+• PPC / Google Ads

 • Social Media Management